pnp/powershell/documentation/Set-PnPList.md

 ```

 ### -ExemptFromBlockDownloadOfNonViewableFiles
-Boolean parameter , if specified allows to configure access capabilites for unmanaged devices at list level.
+Allows to configure access capabilities for unmanaged devices for the list.
+If set to $true, the list will be accessible by unmanaged devices as well.
+For more information, see [SharePoint and OneDrive unmanaged device access controls for administrators](https://docs.microsoft.com/sharepoint/control-access-from-unmanaged-devices).

 ```yaml
 Type: Boolean